rayandasoriya/PipelineProject-DevOps/README.md

 * For checkbox.io, extend the build job to support the custom metrics and fail the build if any of these metrics exceed a given threshold.

 ### [Milestone 3](https://github.ncsu.edu/jnshah2/CSC519-Project/tree/Milestone3)

+In this milestone, we have demonstrated the deployment and monitoring analysis using Ansible.
+We have:

+* Deploy the applications on AWS using the git trigger hooks
+* Configured redis client to turn off some features using feature flags
+* Extracted a microservice and deployed sereral instances using Kuberneets
+* Implemented the monitoring analysis of the project as a special componenet

 ## References